MikAoJk/rust-api/README.md

 ```

 Root endpoint
-With your browser go to http://0.0.0.0:8080 to see the staic html file
+With your browser go to http://0.0.0.0:8080 to see the static html file

 ### Contact